Mummy S. 293

 Provenance: unknown (Gebelein as a possible provenance)

 Mummy S. 293 was a male (20-30 years old) dated to roughly 3650-3500 BC.
 The results of the analysis of 'embalming agents' employed in the funerary treatment of the body revealed a complex mixture.
-The recipe consists of a plant oil, with far lesser amounts of a heated conifer resin, an aromatic plant extract/‘balsam’ and a plant gum/sugar.
+It was determined that the mummy was preserved through embalming using a mixture composed of a plant oil, with far lesser amounts of a heated conifer resin, an aromatic plant extract/‘balsam’ and a plant gum/sugar.

 Pair of sandals on the Narmer Palette, Hierakonpolis, ca. 3000 BC